latentflip/gitlab-docker/readme.md

 # GitLab Docker Build Script

-This Dockerfile will create a new Docker container running GitLab 6.4 on Ubuntu 12.04.
+This Dockerfile will create a new Docker container running GitLab 6.4 on Ubuntu 12.04  It is forked from [crashsystems/gitlab-docker](crashsystems's version) that I couldn't get working

 ## Installation